Apartment: Various

-In more urban areas, apartments close to the downtown area have the benefits of proximity to jobs and/or public transportation.
-However, prices per square foot are often much higher than in suburban areas.
+In more urban areas, apartments close to the downtown (British English town- or city-centre area have the benefits of proximity to jobs and/or public transportation.
+However prices per square foot/meter are often much higher than in suburban areas.

 Moving up in size from studio flats are one-bedroom apartments, which contain a bedroom enclosed from the other rooms of the apartment, usually by an internal door.
-This is followed by two-bedroom, three-bedroom, etc. apartments.
-Apartments with more than three bedrooms are rare.
+This is followed by two-bedroom, three-bedroom, etc. Apartments with more than three bedrooms are rare.

 Small apartments often have only one entrance.
 Large apartments often have two entrances, perhaps a door in the front and another in the back, or from an underground or otherwise attached parking structure.
 Depending on the building design, the entrance doors may be connected directly to the outside or to a common area inside, such as a hallway or a lobby.

 In many American cities, the one-plus-five style of mid-rise, wood-framed apartments have gained significant popularity following a 2009 revision to the International Building Code; these buildings typically feature four wood-framed floors above a concrete podium and are popular with developers due to their high density and relatively lower construction costs.

 Historical examples

 Pre-Columbian Americas

 The Puebloan peoples of what is now the Southwestern United States have constructed large, multi-room dwellings, some comprising more than 900 rooms, since the 10th century.

 In the Classic Period Mesoamerican city of Teotihuacan, apartments were not only the standard means of housing the city's population of over 200,000 inhabitants, but show a remarkably even wealth distribution for the entire city, even by contemporary standards.
-Furthermore, the apartments were inhabited by the general populace as a whole, in contrast to other Pre-Modern socieites, where apartments were limited to housing the lower class members of the society, as with the somewhat contemporary Roman insulae.
+Furthermore, the apartments were inhabited by the general populace as a whole, in contrast to other Pre-Modern societies, where apartments were limited to housing the lower class members of the society, as with the somewhat contemporary Roman insulae.

 Ancient Rome

 In ancient Rome, the insulae (singular insula) were large apartment buildings where the lower and middle classes of Romans dwelled.
 The floor at ground level was used for tabernae, shops and businesses, with living space on the higher floors.
 Insulae in Rome and other imperial cities reached up to ten or more stories, some with more than 200 stairs.
 Several emperors, beginning with Augustus (r.
-30 BC – 14 AD), attempted to establish limits of 20–25 m for multi-storey buildings, but met with only limited success.
+30 BC – 14 AD), attempted to establish limits of 20–25 m for multi-story buildings, but met with only limited success.
 The lower floors were typically occupied by either shops or wealthy families, while the upper stories were rented out to the lower classes.
 Surviving Oxyrhynchus Papyri indicate that seven-story buildings even existed in provincial towns, such as in 3rd century Hermopolis in Roman Egypt.